 When writing your resume introduction keep the following things in mind:

 Thanks for reading!
 Do you have any questions about writing a great resume introduction?
+Not sure how to craft a compelling intro for a resume?
 Let us know down in the comments below and we’ll get back to you!